Venturing Into Pharmaceutical Business: A Wealth Management Perspective

 Strong Profit Margins

 Pharmaceutical companies that successfully discover, develop, and commercialize a novel drug can achieve substantial profit margins.
-These margins are driven by several factors.
+Several factors drive these margins.

-Firstly, the cost of producing additional units of a drug (marginal cost) is usually significantly lower than the price the market is willing to pay.
+Firstly, the cost of producing additional drug units (marginal cost) is usually significantly lower than the price the market is willing to pay.

 Secondly, once a drug is developed, the incremental costs associated with manufacturing and distribution are relatively low compared to the initial R&D investment.
 This dynamic allows pharmaceutical companies to generate substantial cash flows from successful products.